n-vest/n-vest.github.io/content/authors/admin/_index.md

 I am a postdoctoral fellow in the [School of Teaching and Learning](https://education.ufl.edu/school-teaching-learning/) at the University of Florida.

-<strong>My research examines the cognitive processes that shape numerical understanding --- especially how learners build on what they already know to accommodate new mathematical concepts.</strong> I focus on how these skills develop in children and how they relate to educational experiences, with the goal of advancing our understanding of thinking and learning.
+<strong>My research examines the cognitive processes that shape numerical understanding --- especially how learners build on what they already know to accommodate new mathematical concepts.
+I study how these skills develop across age groups and how AI-mediated learning environments shape that development, with the goal of building educational technology that reflects how people actually think and learn.</strong>

 I earned my Ph.D. in the [Department of Psychology](https://psych.wisc.edu/) at the University of Wisconsin-Madison, where I was a member of the [Cognitive Development and Communication Lab](https://alibali.psych.wisc.edu/).